adkowalkowski/portfolio-project/project-worksheet.md

  Use this section to list all supporting libraries and thier role in the project.

 ## Additional Sources
-Google form article I used hear
+Google form article I used here
+MDN documents for some jquery
+Bootstrap footer
 ## Code Snippet

 Use this section to include a brief code snippet of functionality that you are proud of an a brief description